Campus closed : King's campus is closed on Monday, Dec. 4 due to weather conditions.

-He is an award-winning writer, editor, and broadcaster, and his writing has appeared in almost all major Canadian magazines and newspapers.
+His writing has appeared in almost all major Canadian magazines and newspapers.
 Between 1985 and 2002, he was a weekly political and general interest columnist for the Daily News in Halifax.
 As a broadcaster, he has been an Ottawa-based current affairs producer for the CTV Television Network and a producer, writer, story editor, and host for numerous CBC television and radio programs.
-He serves on the national steering committee of the Friends of Canadian Broadcasting and is a member of the board of directors of the Canadian Creative Writing and Writing Programs organization.
-He is a former president of the Writers’ Federation of Nova Scotia.
+Stephen currently writes a weekly column for the Halifax Examiner and is a contributing editor to Atlantic Business Magazine.